dontworryjohn/aws-bootcamp-cruddur-2023/journal/week6.md

 npm run build
 ```

-run the following command to push
+run the following command to build the image pointing to the local env

 ```
 docker build \